 Their fleet of 18 ships moored at La Rochelle, France simply disappeared — but to where?
 Some say to Scotland, others believe it sank in a storm.
 The central archive disappeared.

 So the KT was taken down several notches, but was not out.
 The legends of where the Templars went are considerable.
 The French found little of their stashes, ledger books and treasure.
 They had maritime skills as well.
 They had hide outs all over Europe, and really only England and France openly persecuted them.
 They also ended up in Scotland and Portugal, as well as Venice.
 Some blended into other Catholic orders.
 And they would have become even more secretive.

 The History Channel produced a very good program on the KT – including some important nuances.

 This is one of the soundest theories.
 The founding of the embryonic Switzerland conforms exactly to the period when the Templars were being persecuted in France.
-Switzerland is just to the east of France and would have been particularly easy for a fleeing coninguent of Templar brothers from the whole region of France to get to.
+Switzerland as a mountain hideout was just to the east of France and would have been particularly easy for a fleeing contingent of Templar brothers from the whole region of France to get to.
 They had been crisscrossing through Swiss valleys for a century before.

 In the history of the first Swiss Cantons, there are tales of white-coated knights mysteriously appearing and helping the rather backward locals to gain their independence against foreign domination.
-The Templars were big in banking, farming and engineering (of an early type).
-These same aspects can be seen as inimical to the commencement and gradual evolution of the separate states that would eventually be Switzerland.
+As we saw, the Templars were skilled in banking, farming and engineering (of an early type).
+These same aspects can be seen as inimical to the commencement and gradual evolution of the separate states that would eventually become Switzerland.
 The famous Templar Cross is incorporated into the flags of many of the Swiss Cantons, as are other emblems, such as keys and lambs, which were particularly important to the Knights Templar.